 - Regex Expressions

 Follow the steps below to install the Canary DSM on your IBM QRadar instance:

-Get Syslog enabled on your Canary Console as described here; and verify that Syslog alerts are reaching your IBM QRadar Event Collector.
+Get Syslog enabled on your Canary Console as described here, and verify that Syslog alerts are reaching your IBM QRadar Event Collector.

-Download the latest Canary Custom DSM file.
+Download the latest Thinkst Canary DSM file.

-After giving QRadar few minutes to reload various system components (a safe bet would be ~10 minutes, depending on your QRadar setup), verify that the DSM has been imported successfully.
+After giving QRadar a few minutes to reload various system components (a safe bet would be ~10 minutes, depending on your QRadar setup), verify that the DSM has been imported successfully.